-The news organization Reuters deserves honorable mention on this list for the same reasons as the BBC, and more.
-News events on this site, even those about U.S. shootings, are written with some of the most straightforward reporting that I’ve seen anywhere.
+The news organization Reuters deserves honorable mention on this list for the same reasons as the BBC and more.
+News events on this site are written with some of the most straightforward reporting seen anywhere.

-On the front page, you’ll find political stories that could be considered both pro-Trump or anti-Trump.
-Read world stories on controversial hot-topics like the Israeli-Palestinian conflict, that don’t appear to take one side or another.
+World stories on controversial hot-topics like the Israeli-Palestinian conflict, Brexit, or various government elections, don’t appear to take one side or another.
 Headlines cover insights from every end of the spectrum.

-- Al Jazeera — Once, my frustrations with the U.S. news media led to swearing off places like CNN and MSNBC.
-I started looking at a few unexpected sources.
-I found Al Jazeera.
-Based out of Qatar, it is quite different from America, where “freedom of the press” is sacrosanct.
-However, Al Jazeera lives up to the “impartial, fact-based reporting” as it touts on its About Us page.
-I’m stunned as an American that I would prefer an Arabic news source above American ones.
+- Al Jazeera: Al Jazeera is based out of Qatar.
+Qatar is quite different from America, where “freedom of the press” is sacrosanct.
+However, Al Jazeera remains impartial and fact-based regardless.
+It’s surprising that many Americans prefer an Arabic news source above American ones.
 That’s the reality of the world today.

-- NPR — I would have placed NPR in the primary list of unbiased news sources, till the U.S. election year.
-Unfortunately, during the Democratic primaries, NPR revealed itself to be as biased as the rest of the U.S. mainstream — serving as just another mouthpiece for the DNC.
-This was disappointing.
-However, in the majority of cases, NPR reporting is about as impartial and factual as you could ask for from a U.S.-based news organization.
+- NPR: NPR would have landed in the primary list of unbiased news sources above, but its coverage sometimes leans a little too far to the left.
+However, in the majority of cases, NPR reporting is about as impartial and factual as you could ask for from a US-based news organization.

-- Christian Science Monitor — Despite a name that would make you expect it to be a bastion of Conservative news reporting like The Blaze, CSMonitor is actually a refreshingly honest and impartial news source.
+- Christian Science Monitor: Despite a name that would make you expect it to be a bastion of Conservative news reporting like The Blaze, CSMonitor is actually a refreshingly honest and impartial news source.
 You’ll find stories here that attack or support government policies from both sides of the aisle.
-For a U.S. based news source, that is exceedingly rare.

 What Bias Really Means